-In moving the loci of control from institution to midwife, caseload practice facilitates a movement for mother and midwife from positions of subservience to ones where choice and control over situations can be exercised.
-This raises the potential for midwives to exercise a newly found 'power' over mothers, a characteristic that in this study never appeared realised.
+In moving the locus of control from institution to midwife, caseload practice facilitates a movement for mother and midwife from positions of subservience to one where choice and control over situations can be exercised.
+This raises the potential for midwives to exercise a newly found 'power' over mothers, a characteristic that in this study was never observed.
 It also enables midwives to learn from mothers, in particular learning to respect when action is not required, when watchful 'inaction' is the most supportive frame for childbearing, an ethos at complete variance with the 'managerial' interventionism of the hospital service.